 Modern applications that use cryptography usually access that functionality via an application program interface (API) to a software or hardware cryptographic provider.
 Security-critical applications often make use of Hardware Security Modules (HSMs): special purpose computers that provide high-speed cryptographic services whilst keeping key material inside a tamper-sensitive enclosure.
 Together with smart cards or similar chip-based tokens, they form the backbone of many modern cryptographic applications in diverse sectors from banking to automotive.

 In this white paper, we discuss attacks on systems using the PKCS#11 API.
 We consider what it means for an interface to be secure, and we discuss how to audit applications’ use of the API.
-There will be plenty of concrete examples of attacks.
-Finally, we explain the Cryptosense methodology for securing PKCS#11 using our automated analysis tools, which consists of testing a provider’s implementation of the spec for compliance, tracing application calls to the interface using the App Tracer, and then combining the results in Cryptosense Analyzer to optimize the configuration.
-Going forward, our Cryptosense Monitor tool can perform regular checks to make sure devices stay in the right configuration.
+There will be plenty of concrete examples of attacks on real devices, and we will explain how to detect these issues using Cryptosense Analyzer Platform.